Herwig9820/ledDimming/README.md

 ```

 ## Setup() procedure
-Checks for a valid board type (UNO or Mega2560) and initializes output pins accordingly (the Arduino Mega2560 uses other output pins than the UNO) .
+Checks for a valid board type (UNO or Mega2560) and initializes the output pins accordingly.
+The Arduino Mega2560 uses other output pins than the UNO.
 ```
 #if defined (ARDUINO_AVR_UNO)
 constexpr int redLedPin = 2;